nightxade/ctf-notes/notes/ELF.md

 ### Info
 - It contains only a function call to `__do_global_dtors_aux`, which goes through [[#.finiarray|.fini_array]] from the tail and calls each constructor function on the list.
 [1,2]
 ## .fini_array (old: .dtors)
 Contains an array of pointers to functions to use as destructors.
-[2]
+Can be attacked via [[dtors fini_array overwrite|a .dtors/.fini_array overwrite]] [2]
 ## .bss
 It contains data that **is not** initialized at the beginning of the program, i.e. filled with null bytes, and is **writeable**.
 ## .data